BeatrisIlieva/devto-articles/unpublished-articles/asynchronous-programming.md

 console.log('After');
 ```

-The result is still the same:
+The output remains the same:

 ```javascript
 Before;